Sean PADI Divemaster Aussie Divers Phuket

 Employment laws of the Country When You are Applying

-In most countries of the world there are laws in place for international workers and Thailand is no exception.
-Here in Thailand the laws are quite strict on foreigners working and application is somewhat complicated.
+In most countries of the world, there are laws in place for international workers and Thailand is no exception.
+Here in Thailand, the laws are quite strict on foreigners working and the application is somewhat complicated.
 Work permits are required for paid work, unpaid work and volunteer work.
-Working without the correct paperwork can result in fines up to a million baht (USD$ 30,000) for both the employer and employee, jail or deportation.
+Working without the correct paperwork can result in fines of up to a million baht (USD 30,000) for both the employer and employee, jail or deportation.
 As you will read, it is the instructor’s responsibility and cost to arrange the work permit.
-You can read more about that in this blog.

-Do your research, understand what is needed to work in the country you are applying for.
+Do your research, and understand what is needed to work in the country you are applying for.

-Most owners or employers are are more than help with specific questions about the work permit application, however walking you through the whole process is time consuming for the business owner.
+Most owners or employers are more than happy to help with specific questions about the work permit application, however, walking you through the whole process is time-consuming for the business owner.
 You should be able to find everything you need to know on the internet.

 Know the Seasons

-Most dive regions in the world have dive seasons.
+Most dive regions in the world have diving seasons.
 Here in Phuket, the high season starts around mid to late October and finishes late April.
-This is also the time the liveaboard vessels operate as well.
+This is also the same time the Similan Islands’ liveaboard vessels operate as well.

 The low season/wet season or monsoon season sees a drop in tourism and has the local instructors scratching for work.
-It is not a time of the year that a dive business if considering work applications.
-Sending a CV around September/October has a greater chance of having your application considered, however a CV arriving late April/May will most likely be deleted before being read.
+The low season is generally not a time the dive business is considering work applications.
+Sending a CV around September/October has a greater chance of having your application considered, however, a CV arriving late April/May will most likely be deleted before being read.

 What courses you have taught

-Most CV’s include the instructors certification and what specialties they have and often the number of dives they done.
-Personally, I believe that the number of dives is irrelevant.
+Most CVs include the instructor’s certification level plus what specialties they have and often the number of dives they have done.
+Personally, however, I do believe that the number of dives is irrelevant.
 After all, PADI only requires 250 dives to become a PADI Course Director.
-What I look for, as does PADI, is what courses you have taught and how many of each.
+What I look for, as does PADI, is what courses you have taught and how many students you have certified in each course.

-On the PADI Pro Site you will be able to find your breakdown of your student certifications.
+On the PADI Pro Site, you will be able to find the breakdown of your student certifications.
 This can be downloaded and attached to your CV.

 Martin Selfie PADI Sidemount Aussie Divers